CHAPTER ONE

 Accidents

-Things started off well enough with her mother.
-They unloaded car, ran errands, ate lunch, shopped for groceries, and unpacked clothes in her old bedroom.
+Things had started off well enough with her mother.
+They unloaded the car, ran errands, ate lunch, shopped for groceries, and unpacked clothes in her old bedroom.
 At 5 p.m. they opened a cold bottle of Chardonnay, which her mother had been saving for the occasion.
 “A Chairman’s Select, 91 points and 4.1 on Vivino,” she said proudly.

 Alyssa pulled two glasses from the cupboard, handed one to her mother, and said, “Let’s see if it stands up.”